MarqAlejandro/Accounting_Ledger_App/AccountingLedgerApp/README.md

   2. -***Add Deposit & Make Payment*** - 2 methods that will add info to an ArrayList and save it to a .csv file
   3. -***Ledger Screen*** - 2nd control method - leads to 4 display methods that show different info, depends on input
   4.    --***Reports Screen*** - 3rd control method - leads to 5 options to display different info based on specified dates and time
+  5.    --***Search By Vendor*** - method tha will prompt the user for a vendor's information and will print all entries that are relatively close to it
-  5. ***Back, Home, & Exit*** - Navigation buttons that will bring us back a level higher or out of the application
+  6. ***Back, Home, & Exit*** - Navigation buttons that will bring us back a level higher or out of the application

 ### Screenshots of Output
 ---------------------------------